-Montes Sparkling Angel, a blend of Pinot Noir and Chardonnay, makes the perfect aperitif with its soft, well-balanced citrusy demeanor.
+Montes Sparkling Angel, a blend of Pinot Noir and Chardonnay makes the perfect aperitif with its soft, well-balanced citrusy demeanor.

 Vignalta’s non-vintage Brut called “Nature,” a bone-dry Brut, is created in the Methode Champenoise style and produced with an indigenous red grape known as Friularo, also called Raboso.
 This sparkling wine is fragrant with beautiful florals and is very fresh on the palate.

-Vignalta Colli Euganei Fior d’Arancio Sparkling Orange Muscat 2015, a sweeter wine that to me represents spring and summer and also perfect for a wedding.
+Vignalta Colli Euganei Fior d’Arancio Sparkling Orange Muscat 2015 a sweeter wine that, to me, represents spring and summer and also perfect for a wedding.
 Fior d’Arancio means orange flowers, and the wine exudes aromas of orange blossoms and flavors of citrus, especially oranges.

 Montalbera Cuvee Blanche, an extra dry sparkling wine created from the Barbera grape.
 This impressive sparkling wine I consider bright and refreshing on the mouth yet fruity and dry.

 Ramato often is called the Rosé of Pinot Grigio.
-Valter Scarbolo 2014 Friuli Grave Pinot Grigio Ramato has complexity and a viscosity because the wine sees some oak.
+Valter Scarbolo 2014 Friuli Grave Pinot Grigio Ramato has complexity and viscosity because the wine sees some oak.

 2016 Hacienda de Arínzano Rosé of Tempranillo, a very vibrant, complex, and textured wine with a deep ruby color.
 The wine emits flavors of strawberry and watermelon with a nice spicy zing on the finish.
 The minerality and acidity are perfectly balanced.

 Loveblock 2014 Pinot Gris has more body and texture than most wines of this variety.
-Owner, Erica Crawford says the organic farming causes the texture and depth of this wine and because the wine sits in old barrels for about two weeks.
+Owner Erica Crawford says the organic farming causes the texture and depth of this wine because the wine sits in old barrels for about two weeks.
 There is a creamy quality to the wine.
 One finds melon aromas and flavors of Asian pear.

-A favorite white from Lodi was the 2015 White Barbera from d’Art Wines with its very refreshing floral and stone fruit notes.
+A favorite white from Lodi was the 2015 White Barbera from d’Art Wines, with its very refreshing floral and stone fruit notes.

-Hacienda de Arínzano 2014 Chardonnay can be described as a new world style with the flavor profile of the old world.
+Hacienda de Arínzano 2014 Chardonnay can be described as a new-world style with the flavor profile of the old world.
 This Chardonnay is elegant, revealing flavors of lemon curd, pineapple, apple, and a hint of honey.
 The Chardonnay’s viscosity is marvelous.
 There are hints of spice on the finish.

 Cecchi La Mora Vermentino 2014, a crisp and fresh with nice minerality and florals and an excellent example of the Vermentino produced in the Maremma.

 Amalaya Blanco Esperanza Por un Milagro 2016: A unique wine because this Argentinean winery combines Torrontés with Riesling.
 The Riesling adds a nice dimension, giving the wine a sweeter quality.
-The aromas are white flowers and citrus while the flavors of the tropics came through, especially pineapple.
+The aromas are white flowers and citrus, while the flavors of the tropics came through, especially pineapple.
 There is also citrus, and the Riesling brings forth spice on the finish.

 Palacios Remondo PLÁCET 2013 stands out as an outstanding representation of a Viura from the Rioja Baja region of Spain.
 The wine ages in stainless steel, although it seems aging might include some neutral oak.
 One finds viscosity and balance in this vibrant wine exhibiting flavors of peach and other stone fruit.

 Longridge The Emily Chardonnay – Pinot Noir, Stellenbosch.
 Copper in color, the wine blends mostly Chardonnay with a bit of barrel-fermented Pinot Noir.
-The small percentage of Pinot makes the wine very subtle, unique, and different with an added freshness.
+The small percentage of Pinot makes the wine very subtle, unique, and different, with an added freshness.

 Markus Wines 2016 Insieme.
-The wine consists of primarily Torrontes, with a tiny percentage of Traminette, a hybrid grape grown in North Carolina.
+The wine consists primarily of Torrontes, with a tiny percentage of Traminette, a hybrid grape grown in North Carolina.
 Although there is only 5% Traminette, the intensity of this grape shines through.
 At first, there appears a semi-sweet quality to the wine.
 This sweetness comes from the Traminette, but once paired with food, the dryer Torrontes comes into play, giving the wine a sweet and savory balance.
 Think White Riesling and Gewürztraminer.
-Aromas of citrus and white flower dominate.
+The aromas of citrus and white flower dominate.
 The wine exhibits flavors of citrus and ginger.

 Theopolis Vineyards 2015 Symphony, think Riesling meets Gewurtztraminer, and you have Symphony.
 The Symphony grape is a crossing between Muscat of Alexandria and Grenache Gris.
 On the nose, one discovers aromas of peaches, tropical fruit, and white flower and finds similar flavors on the palate but with added spice on the finish.